Near Keedysville in Washington County, Maryland — The American Northeast (Mid-Atlantic)

 Erected by Antietam National Battlefield - National Park Service - U.S. Department of the Interior.

 Location.
-39° 28.552′ N, 77° 42.818′ W. Marker is near Keedysville, Maryland, in Washington County.
-Marker can be reached from Shepherdstown Pike (Maryland Route 34).
+This marker has been replaced by another marker nearby.
+It was located near 39° 28.552′ N, 77° 42.818′ W. Marker was near Keedysville, Maryland, in Washington County.
+It could be reached from Shepherdstown Pike (Maryland Route 34).
 Marker is located at the Pry House Field Hospital Museum.
 Touch for map.
-Marker is at or near this postal address: 18906 Shepherdstown Pike, Keedysville MD 21756, United States of America.
+Marker was at or near this postal address: 18906 Shepherdstown Pike, Keedysville MD 21756, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Army Headquarters (here, next to this marker); Second Army Corps (approx. ¼ mile away); Humphreys' Division, Fifth Army Corps (approx. half a mile away); Morell's Division, Fifth Army Corps (approx. half a mile away); Fifth Army Corps (approx. half a mile away); a different marker also named Second Army Corps (approx. half a mile away); Richardson's Division, Second Army Corps (approx. half a mile away); Pry’s Mill Bridge (approx. 0.6 miles away).
+At least 8 other markers are within walking distance of this location: A different marker also named Pry Family Upheaval (here, next to this marker); a different marker also named Army Headquarters / Signal Station / Field Hospital (here, next to this marker); Second Army Corps (approx. Ό mile away); Humphreys' Division, Fifth Army Corps (approx. half a mile away); Morell's Division, Fifth Army Corps (approx. half a mile away); Fifth Army Corps (approx. half a mile away); a different marker also named Second Army Corps (approx. half a mile away); Richardson's Division, Second Army Corps (approx. half a mile away).
 Touch for a list and map of all markers in Keedysville.

 On the lower right is a photo which labels six locations with black arrows and captions.
 The locations labeled are (clockwise from bottom center):